Do you find yourself presenting at work?

-As you prepare your presentation make sure that everything you plan to share, say, show and do is designed to give them the certainty they need.
-The best way to do so is to put yourself in their position and simply ask yourself whether you are meeting these needs.
+As you prepare your presentation, make sure that everything you plan to share is designed to give them the certainty they need.
+The best way to do so is to put yourself in their position; ask yourself whether you are meeting these needs.

-This is probably the most onerous challenge for even the most experienced presenter because essentially it means being different, and of course it conflicts with certainty.
+This is probably the most onerous challenge for even the most experienced presenter.
+When it comes to presenting, it means being different.
+This of course conflicts with the need for certainty.

 You can do that by:

-– Getting them involved, making your presentation interactive, asking them questions, getting them to close their eyes and imagine, getting them up and doing something, getting them to turn to someone, or simply raise their hands.
+– Getting them to turn to someone, or simply raise their hands.

 – Playing music, using humour, props, videos, polling your audience, etc.